Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Troubleshooting.md

 - Run tests with the debugger attached to stop where the test fails.
 This way you can take a good look at what's in the driven browser window so you can examine the web page.
 Alternatively, if you want to debug the web app then you can run the test without debugging and attach the debugger to the *dotnet.exe* process running the app.
 - An aborted test can leave processes open (a failed test should clean up after itself nevertheless).
 Look for *dotnet.exe* and *chromedriver.exe* processes (and also for *geckodriver.exe*, *IEDriverServer.exe* and *msedgedriver.exe* if you use other browsers) with [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) and kill them.
 You can also use the included *KillLeftoverProcesses.bat* script to kill these (optionally install the [Command Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandTaskRunner) Visual Studio Extension so you can run this script from Task Runner Explorer directly).
 If you see build warnings or errors with files being locked then most possibly a *dotnet.exe* process is locking them (or an IIS Express one if you have run the app from VS too).
 If you get an `IOException` with the message along the lines of "Starting the Orchard Core application via dotnet.exe failed with the following output: Unhandled exception.
 System.IO.IOException: Failed to bind to address https://127.0.0.1:5122: address already in use." then that's also because there's a leftover *dotnet.exe* is using a port.
 - When using SQL Server put the UI tests' executable (or the solution you're working on) under a short path that doesn't contain any accented characters.
 Those can break SQL Server's backup and restore operations and you'll see exceptions of the sort of "BACKUP DATABASE is terminating abnormally."
+- If tests fail to start the Orchard Core app with an "Unable to configure HTTPS endpoint.
+No server certificate was specified, and the default developer certificate could not be found or is out of date." error then you have to install a new development certificate.
+Do the following under the user executing the tests:
+    1. Run the `dotnet dev-certs https --check` command.
+It should display "No valid certificates found."
+    2. Run `dotnet dev-certs https --clean`.
+    3. Run `dotnet dev-certs https --trust` and accept the security warning that pops up.
+(This is why we can't automate all of this.)
+    4. Now `dotnet dev-certs https --check --verbose` should display "A valid certificate was found."

 ## Issues with driving browsers